microsoft/vscode-docs/docs/getstarted/settings.md

 ## settings.json

 VS Code stores setting values in a `settings.json` file.
 The Settings editor is the user interface that enables you to review and modify setting values that are stored in a `settings.json` file.
-You can also review and edit this file directly by opening it in the editor with the **Preferences: Open User Settings (JSON)** command.
+You can also review and edit this file directly by opening it in the editor with the **Preferences: Open User Settings (JSON)** command in the Command Palette (`kb(workbench.action.showCommands)`).
 Settings are written as JSON by specifying the setting ID and value.

 ![User settings.json open in the editor](images/settings/settings-json-in-editor.png)